kylepott/kylepott/README.md

 Here are some ideas to get you started:
 -->

-I founded and own Decise, a digital technology consultancy and agency.
+I founded and own Decise, a digital technology consultancy and technical delivery firm.
 We help our customers across a wide range of industries adopt and incorporate modern technology and processes to achieve big outcomes.
 We pride ourselves in distinguished work ethic and outstanding customer service.